 The event of the Alchemical Exalted (or Autochthonians in general) entering Creation would play out like this in scenarios with a military context.
 The reverse holds true as well; the Autochthonians have very little idea what Creation is actually like and it disturbs them fairly badly.

-Note that the standard Imperial Policy is only so outrageously cruel and draconian because otherwise they would get suckerpunched by every out of context problem in the galaxy (including soul-eating psychic jellyfish out of nowhere.
-Seriously).
+Standard Imperial policy is only so outrageously cruel and draconian because otherwise they would get suckerpunched by every out of context problem in the galaxy (for reference, soul-eating psychic jellyfish out of nowhere are one of the more expected, planned-for, and familiar threats).
 And they're still getting suckerpunched.

 Star Ocean: Till the End of Time has the Executioners, who roll into the galaxy and start destroying everything, apparently sent by masters from beyond our reality to destroy us all, and an order of magnitude more powerful than anything else faced up to that point in the game, with ordinary enemies rivaling bosses in difficulty - if they can be beaten at all.
 It is even more out of context than it appears at first glance.
 The characters go to a Cool Gate to travel between worlds, using the overpowered magical abilities that their parents gave them to break their way out of our world and into the world of the Executioners' masters... whereupon they end up dumped in what seems to be an amusement park and fight some guards who you handily beat, them being little better than mooks compared to the characters.
 They discover that the world that the game has been taking place in is a video game made by people in 4D space, and the Executioners are nothing more than programs sent to clean up the errors which have been accumulating in the game world by deleting everything.

 Final Fantasy games are fond of this, with the villain often being something utterly alien to the protagonists: